 Academic Consulting

-I help you navigate the entire academic-to-career pathway—not just college admissions.
+I help navigate the entire academic-to-career pathway—not just college admissions.

-I begin by understanding what you want to do (or helping you figure that out).
-Then I research the best programs to get you there—whether that's a university, community college, trade school, apprenticeship, or certificate program.
+I begin by learning what you want to do, or I help you figure that out.
+Then I research the best programs to get you there.
+We will look at the full menu of academic options: universities, community colleges, technical schools, apprenticeships, or certificate programs.

 Who This Is For

-• High school students who need more than a college list—you want to understand what careers are actually viable and which programs will get you there
+• High school students who need more than college lists—you want to understand what careers have the most employability potential and which programs will get you there

 • College students who realize their major isn't right and need to pivot without wasting credits